haxegon/plugin_imgui/README.md

 # imGui (version 0.1.0 (2018-02-26))
 ## A plugin for Haxegon: http://www.haxegon.com

-**imGui** is a simple immediate mode style gui plugin for Haxegon. **imGui** allows you to write dead easy GUI code that looks like this:
+**imGui** is a simple immediate mode style gui plugin for Haxegon. **imGui** allows you to write simple GUI code that looks like this:

 ``` haxe
 import haxegon.*;